Neeraj Kushwaha Maurya

 Neeraj Kushwaha Maurya (नीरज कुशवाहा मौर्य; /hi/; born 7 July 1969) is a leader of Samajwadi Party & Hon'ble Member of Parliament from Aonla Lok Sabha Constituency, Aonla, Uttar Pradesh.
 He is a former member of the Uttar Pradesh Legislative Assembly.
 Initially, he was associated with Bahujan Samaj Party and has been an MLA from 2007 to 2017, elected twice from Jalalabad constituency in 2007 and 2012.
 In 2017, he left the BSP to join the Bharatiya Janata Party and played a key role in the Jalalabad Nagar Palika election.
 But he left the party soon afterwards and finally joined SP in 2022.

 Early life and education

 Neeraj Kushawaha was born in Samesi Lucknow.
 He attended the Vidyant Hindu PG College and attained Bachelor's degree.
-He belongs to Koeri caste.
+He belongs to kushwaha caste.

 Political career

 Neeraj Kushawaha has been an MLA for two terms.
 He represented the Jalalabad constituency and was a member of the Bahujan Samaj Party political party.
 In 2024 Indian general election, he was made a candidate of Samajwadi Party from Aonla Lok Sabha constituency.
 He won this seat to become the member of Indian parliament for the first time.